Getty oil heir's death seen as likely accidental or natural

 J. Paul Getty died in 1976.
 He was one of America’s richest people.

-Additional reporting by Dan Whitcomb in Los Angeles and Curtis Skinner in San Francisco; Editing by Sandra Maler
+Additional reporting by Dan Whitcomb in Los Angeles and Curtis Skinner in San Francisco